 2. Material Accounting Policies:

-A. Basis of Preparation
+A. Statement of compliance and basis of Preparation

-These financial statements have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian accounting standards) rules 2015 (as amended from time to time) and presentation requirements of Division II of Schedule III to the Companies Act, 2013, (Ind AS compliant Schedule III), as applicable to the Standalone financial statement.
+These Standalone Ind AS financial statements have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian accounting standards) rules 2015 (as amended from time to time) and presentation requirements of Division II of Schedule III to the Companies Act, 2013, (Ind AS compliant Schedule III), as applicable to the Standalone financial statement.

-The financial statements have been prepared on a historical cost basis, except for certain financial assets and liabilities measured at fair value as explained in accounting policy of fair value measurement [Note 2(E)] and financial instruments [Note 2(N)] below.
+These Standalone Ind AS financial statements have been prepared on a historical cost basis, except for certain financial assets and liabilities measured at fair value as explained in accounting

-The financial statements are presented in Indian Currency (INR) which is the Company’s functional and presentation currency and all values are rounded to the nearest Lakhs (INR 00,000), except when otherwise indicated.
+The financial statements are presented in Indian Currency (INR) which is the Company’s functional and presentation currency, and all values are rounded to the nearest Lakhs (INR 00,000), except when otherwise indicated.

 The Company has prepared the financial statements on the basis that it will continue to operate as going concern.

-C. Revenue
+a.
+Revenue

 Revenue from contracts with customer is recognized when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
+The Company has generally concluded that it is the principal in its revenue arrangements, as it typically controls the goods or services before transferring them to the customer.

 Sale of goods

-Sale of Services
+Rendering of Services

 Revenue from services includes Service charges and Job worker charges.
 Revenue from such contracts are recognized at a point in time when the services are rendered.